CyberAgentGameEntertainment/NovaShader/README.md

 <p>
 Sets the Alpha Transition Map.
 The specifications are as follows.
 <ul>
-<li>Changes the alpha value based on the texture color channel, that is determined by the X value of the "Channels" property.</li>
+    <li>Changes the alpha value based on the texture color channel.</li>
+    <li>The color channles used is determined by the X value of the "Channels" property.</li>
     <li>The smaller the R value, the easier it is to disappear, and vice versa.</li>
 </ul>
 </p>
 <p>